Miss Summers class

 WELCOME TO YEAR 4!

-My name is Miss Summers and I am the Year 4 Teacher here at St Oswald’s.
-I am joined by Mrs Clarke and Mrs Beresford in the morning and Mrs Rowland in the afternoon.
+I am joined by 3 wonderful TA’s … Mrs Clarke and Miss Smith in the morning and Mrs Murphy in the afternoon.

 I operate an ‘open door policy’ and will be available briefly each morning to answer any questions.
 If you would like to talk about anything in private or in more detail then please do not hesitate to make an appointment for the end of the school day.

 Spellings; We will be issuing your child with a new set of spellings every Friday.
-They can be found in your child’s blue spelling book which they will bring home each week.
+They can be found in your child’s spelling record.
 Please ensure they are in school EVERY FRIDAY.
 Take some time to practice these with your child, little and often is best.
 We use lots of different ways to learn our spellings in class – ‘pyramid words’ are always a popular choice!

 Times Tables; Each week your child will have a x table to learn.
 Please ensure your child is practicing these at home ready for their x table test on a FRIDAY.